geovedi/book-notes/2016/chaos-monkeys.notes.md

   - The idea of integrating the innovative spirit of startups into the larger, established organization.
   - Examples of acquisition outcomes, including adaptation to new circumstances or struggle to fit in.
 - Transition and Identity:
-  - The narrator's personal experience transitioning from a startup founder to a Facebook employee.
+  - Antonio's personal experience transitioning from a startup founder to a Facebook employee.
   - The sense of being treated as a champion while feeling like a survivor of a shipwreck.
   - The concept of "acting like you belong" in a fast-paced and competitive workplace.
 - Corporate Values and Reminders of Failure: